All Episodes

 That vote I just described, as you know, are going to be hardcore Republican voters who are fed up.

-And I think Blake is gonna win.
+And I think Blake is going to win.

 We were working together yesterday.